Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 `‘heralds’` is the number of herald objectives secured by a team in the game

-`‘datacompleteness’` is the given completeness of each row in the original dataframe, which contains `complete` and  `partial`
+`‘datacompleteness’` is the given completeness of each row in the original dataframe, which contains `complete`, `ignore`, and  `partial`

 `‘gamelength_new’` is the length of a game and we convert the original `gamelength` into hours: minutes format